-MEK Inhibitors: MEK is a protein involved in cancer growth and survival.
+■ MEK Inhibitors: MEK is a protein involved in cancer growth and survival.
 It is abnormally activated in patients who have a BRAFV600E or V600K mutation-a specific type of BRAF mutation.
-The Food and Drug Administration (FDA) has approved the drug trametinib (Mekinist®) either as a single agent, or often in combination with dabrafenib (Tafinlar®) to treat advanced melanoma in patients with this type of mutation.
+The Food and Drug Administration (FDA) has approved two drugs that target MEK.
+They are used to treat people with unresectable stage III or stage IV melanomas that test positive for BRAF V600E or V600K mutations.
+Trametinib (Mekinist®) is used in combination with dabrafenib (Tafinlar®).
+Cobimetinib (Cotellic®) is used in combination with vemurafenib (Zelboraf®).